-^aBME5401 may be waived if student provides documentation of taking at least 3 credits of physiology at a graduate or undergraduate level with a grade of B or better.
-This 3 credit is then replaced with an alternative BME course.
+^aBME5401 may be waived if the student provides documentation of taking at least 3 credits of an approved graduate or undergraduate physiology course with a grade of B or better.
+These 3 credits are then replaced with an alternative BME course.